mariuz/fbexport/fbexport/README.md

 FBExport is a command-line
 tool, so you can easily use it inside batch scripts.
 Currently, Linux and Windows versions are available, but I hope it can be built with any compiler that can build IBPP library.
-For versions 1.40 to 1.60, the is also a GUI version of the tool available.
-GUI is not flexible enough to support the newest features in version 1.65, so 1.60 will probably be the last version with GUI variant.

 FBExport is released as a single package containing source code, linux and windows command-line